 • Product family configurations do not carry over from the staging environment to the production environment.

-• If you make changes to product families in Workbench, you can only undo them in Workbench.
+• If you make changes to product families in Portal, you can only undo them in Portal.

 Note: Product families only work for native reviews.
 Syndication ignores product family relationships.
 If you plan to implement or have implemented syndication, contact Bazaarvoice Support before configuring product families in your product feed.